Curious if it’s possible to teach flimmaking abroad?

 It was also because of my experiences in Nigeria that I had my first write-up in, arguably, the most prestigious magazine for my craft, American Cinematographer Magazine.

-TT: How has teaching and traveling changed you as a person?
+TT: How has teaching and travel changed you as a person?

 C: I believe traveling, connecting with diverse cultures, and witnessing their hardships makes me more compassionate and deepens my appreciation for the life I have.
 In every single country I’ve visited, I’ve made new friends, enjoyed an incredible meal and laughed hard and often.